gigabyte-software/packer-debian-10/README.md

-Do Not Merge this branch - (Not intended for upstream) !
+Do Not Merge this branch to master - (Not intended for upstream) !
+===

+See below regarding required access token, so final build command will look like:

+    $ VAGRANT_CLOUD_TOKEN=<token> packer build -var 'version=0.1.0' debian10.json

+-Begin original README file-
 ===

 # Packer Example - Debian 10 minimal Vagrant Box